Excel VBA Global Constant (2 Convenient Ways)

 VBA Breakdown

 This VBA code declares a subroutine named Value_Loss2.
-It displays the value of the global variable GlobVar.
-But unlike the Value_Loss1 subroutine, the MsgBox shows the highest CGPA to be 0.
-So, the value of the local GlobVar variable (3.96) from Value_Loss1 subroutine was lost as the value was not stored in the global variable GlobVar.
-So, it shows the default value of the global variable (0).
+It displays the value of the global variable GlobVar, but unlike the Value_Loss1 subroutine, the MsgBox shows the highest CGPA to be 0.
+The value of the local GlobVar variable (3.96) from Value_Loss1 subroutine was lost as the value was not stored in the global variable GlobVar.
+So, the code returns the default value of the global variable (0).

 Things to Remember

-• Unlike variables, you must set the value of a global constant at the beginning of your code.
+• Unlike for variables, the value of a global constant must be set at the beginning of your code.

-• Once a global constant is declared in the VBA, you cannot change its value.
-However, the global constants may be overwritten by procedure level constants.
+• Once a global constant is declared, its value cannot be changed.
+However, global constants may be overwritten by procedure level constants.

-• It is better to maintain a particular module in VBA to declare global constants.
+• It is good practice to maintain a particular module in VBA in which to declare global constants.

 Frequently Asked Questions